iotaledger/iota-wiki/internal/participate/contribute-to-wiki/getting_started/developer.md

 Some tasks you can manage on your own.
 For some you would need advice.
 Some tasks are better left to technical writers.
 Contact the writers' team and distribute the effort early.

-To help you help us, we have prepared a [toolbox](toolbox/toolbox.md), a collection of tools and tips for developers who write documentation.
+To help you help us, we have prepared a [collection](../explanations/tools/overview.md) of tools and tips for those who write documentation.

 ## Do Your Work